 About Nick Gordon

-He has performed at venues and events including The Millennium Centre (Cardiff), Brecon Jazz festival (Brecon), Dokkhuset Scene (Trondheim, Norway) and has also played on various British and German independent films and theatre productions.
+He has performed at venues including including Ronnie Scotts, Primo Bar, The Millennium Centre, Brecon Jazz festival, Dokkhuset Scene (Norway) and has also played in Theatres across the UK and internationally on cruise ships, TV and films.

 07515 476 739